In Stars and Time: Plot

 Incredibly strong from fighting in many loops, Siffrin traverses the House alone and comes close to defeating the King, only to be slowed down and frozen in time.
 Overcome by fatigue and self-loathing, he breaks down and is tormented by hallucinations of his party.
-Eventually, with Loop's help, he is woken up by his actual party, which reflects one of the King's spells back at him, freezing him in time just as he finally remembers his country.
+Eventually, with Loop's help, he is woken up by his actual party, which reflects one of the King's spells back at him, freezing the King in time just as he finally remembers his country.

-The party help Siffrin recover, but inadvertently raise the prospect of splitting up, causing him to have a meltdown.
+The members of the party help Siffrin recover, but inadvertently raise the prospect of splitting up, causing him to have a meltdown.
 The power of Wish Craft enlarges him to a gigantic size, and he laments that he does not want his family to leave.
 Working together to calm him down, they realize that Siffrin's own Wish Craft was trapping him in the loops: he wished to stay with his party after defeating the King, but could not admit it.
 The others confess that they also felt the same, and the time loop finally stops.
 The game ends with Siffrin apologizing for his previous insults and coming to terms with each of his party members, as they end their journey and begin their next one.

 If the player takes certain actions, Siffrin can confront Loop again at the end.
 They admit to being an alternate version of Siffrin who wished to escape from the loop, and was sent to help the current Siffrin.
 Envious that Siffrin has managed to escape the loop while they are unrecognised by their former party, Loop tries to kill Siffrin and take his place.
 Regardless of the outcome, Siffrin assures them that he could not have escaped if not for their help.
 Moved by Siffrin's compassion, Loop disappears, assuring Siffrin that they will meet again.